drzeitraum/jquery-mosaic-elements/README.md

 'duration_min': 60, // minimum of duration from in px
 'duration_max': 600, // maximum of duration to in px
 'masonry': true, // masonry effect
-'masonry_shift': 0 // correction for calculating the transition to the next column in the container
+'masonry_shift': 0, // correction for calculating the transition to the next column in the container 'transition': 500 // css transition in ms
 ```

 ## Include